Andy Williams' Best

 In 1965 Columbia Records released a compilation by Williams called Canadian Sunset whose cover had the phrase "formerly titled Andy Williams' Best" underneath the title, but his number one hit "Butterfly" and its top 10 follow-up "I Like Your Kind of Love" that were included on this album were replaced on the Columbia release with the B-sides of two of the other songs here.

-Andy Williams' Best was issued on compact disc for the first time as one of two albums on one CD by Collectables Records on September 12, 2000, the other album being Williams's Cadence release from the fall of 1960, Under Paris Skies.
+Andy Williams' Best was issued on compact disc as one of two albums on one CD by Collectables Records on September 12, 2000, along with Williams's 1960 Cadence album, Under Paris Skies.
 Collectables included this CD in a box set entitled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.

+Reception

+William Ruhlmann of AllMusic's said that "it does contain the most successful ones.
+Cadence head Archie Bleyer carefully developed and expanded Williams' musical posture during the period, but the singles, mixed up as they are here, make that plan seem stylistically scattershot.

+Billboard in its Spotlight of the Week album reviews stated that the album "features some of his biggest hits sides for Cadence".